Mohammed-Salameh/EVE-NG-GNS3/Eve-ng Permission Error.md

-# Troubleshooting Guide for UNetLab Execution Errors
+# Troubleshooting Guide for EVE-NG Permession Error

 If you encounter errors while executing `/opt/unetlab/wrappers/unl_wrapper -a fixpermissions` on UNetLab, follow this guide to troubleshoot and resolve the issues.
 The errors may look like one of the following: